DX Group top bosses to go as business separates into two units

-(Reuters) - British mail delivery company DX Group (DXDX.L) said on Friday its chief executive and finance director will step down with immediate effect and it will separate its operations into courier and freight divisions.
+July 14 (Reuters) - British mail delivery company DX Group said on Friday its chief executive and finance director will step down with immediate effect and it will separate its operations into courier and freight divisions.

-The reorganisation follows DX's agreement in June to acquire John Menzies' (MNZS.L) distribution arm via a reverse takeover.
+The reorganisation follows DX's agreement to acquire John Menzies' distribution arm through a reverse takeover in June.

 DX said it would split its business into DX Express and DX Freight and the reorganisation would give greater flexibility in managing costs.